-- Somewhat similar to the X-Men example below, To Aru Majutsu no Index has Academy City.
+- Somewhat similar to the X-Men example below, A Certain Magical Index has Academy City.
 It has hundreds, if not thousands of schools.
 80% of the population are students, over 60% of which are espers.
 Teaching them how to use their abilities to their fullest potential is part of the local curriculum.
 No one finds it unusual; in fact, the whole world knows about it and don't particularly care.

-- In Marvel's New Universe, DP 7 introduced a clinic for people developing paranormal powers as a result of the White Event.
+- In Marvel's The New Universe, D.P.
+7 introduced a clinic for people developing paranormal powers as a result of the White Event.

-- To a lesser extent, the Ballad Institute from Nightmask and the Sanctuary halfway house from Psi-Force also qualified.
+- To a lesser extent, the Ballad Institute from Nightmask also qualified.

-- The comic book series Top 10 is a Police Procedural set in a city where everybody, from the mayor down to the lowliest street bum, is a Super Hero; the city was founded expressly to get all the weirdness out of the rest of the world.
+- Top 10 is a Police Procedural set in a city where everybody, from the mayor down to the lowliest street bum, is a Super Hero; the city was founded expressly to get all the weirdness out of the rest of the world.

 - The Research Technical Institute from Doug TenNapel's Creature Tech is a warehouse and lab for cataloguing and studying everything that the U.S. Government can't explain.
 This includes disintegration guns, were-pigs, Cold War Russian teleporters, and the real Shroud of Turin.
 The building is also haunted by the ghost of a mad scientist.

-- PS238 is set in a secret grade school for the children of superheroes.
-Most of which also have superpowers and are training to be superheroes, except for the main character...
+- The story is set in a secret grade school for the children of superheroes.
+Most of which also have superpowers and are training to be superheroes, except for the main character....

 - Las Vegas is apparently also an example in the PS238 universe, being a place of neutral ground for superheroes and supervillains to go when they want a vacation.